 for train_index, test_index in k_folds_iterator.split(X_syn_train, y_syn_train):

-The iterator has returned the row indices of X_syn_train and y_syn_train, which we can use to index the data.
+The iterator will return the row indices of X_syn_train and y_syn_train, which we can use to index the data.
 Inside this for loop, we can write code to use these indices to select data for repeatedly training and testing a model object with different subsets of the data.
 In this way, we can get a robust indication of the out-of-sample performance when using one particular hyperparameter value, and then repeat the whole process using another hyperparameter value.
 Consequently, the cross-validation loop may sit nested inside an outer loop over different hyperparameter values.
 We'll illustrate this in the following exercise.

 First though, what do these splits look like?
 If we were to simply plot the indices from train_index and test_index as different colors, we would get something that looks like this: